Sibani-90/Cyclist_ride_share_data_analysis/README.md

 An annual membership package which would see a reduction in cost of subscription amounts for the months in the winter period to encourage more sign ups under the plan should be designed.

 **Tools**
-Excel and R Studio for Data Cleaning, R Studio for Data Transformation, Data Visualisation and Data Analysis
+Excel and R Studio for Data Cleaning, R Studio for Data Transformation,Data Analysis and Tableu dashboards for Data Visualisation.